 As the retailer now looks to wind down, while also seeking out a possible buyer to salvage the company, its entire existence is on the line.
 And like many retailers before it in bankruptcy, Stage Stores faces some grim questions: Is the retailer worth saving?
 And who would want it?

 Stage Stores' history stretches back to the 1920s, when its Palais Royal and Bealls banners were founded.
-The Bealls chain was built by Robbie Beall and his two brothers, originally as a dollar store (back when a dollar was worth a lot more).
+The Bealls chain was built by Robbie Beall and his two brothers.
 Bealls and Palais Royal merged in the late 1980s to form a new company, Specialty Retailers, based out of Houston, which went public under the Stage Stores name in 1996.

 The company acquired several regional department store chains, mostly throughout the Southern U.S., in the following years: Fashion Bar out of Denver, which included the juniors banner Stage; Beall-Ladymon; Uhlman's; C.R.
 Anthony Company; Peebles; BC Moore; and Goody's.
 Of those, it ultimately kept the Bealls, Goody's, Palais Royal, Peebles and Stage banners.